-Electives to total 195 credits.
+Electives to total 180 credits will be accepted for the duration.

 Preferred electives: See Teacher Training Curriculum, also H.E.
 175.

 To become a member of the American Dietetic Association, the student must follow this curriculum by a year's internship in an approved hospital course or in one of the administrative dietitian interne courses.